TL;DR

 Continue professional development in your target area outside practicum hours.
 Join relevant professional associations.
 Attend webinars and conferences.
 Complete online courses that build specific skills.
 These activities maintain connection to your goals while you fulfill practicum requirements elsewhere.

-Stay engaged with professionals in your desired field through informational interviews and networking.
+Stay engaged with professionals in your desired field through informational interviews and networking opportunities.
 These relationships matter more for career advancement than your practicum placement.
 A student passionate about maternal health who maintains connections in that field while completing an unrelated practicum often has better career outcomes than one who abandons networking while waiting for perfect alignment.

 Reframing the Experience